Glymphatic system: Diffusion hypothesis

 Key determinants of diffusion through the brain interstitial spaces are the dimensions and composition of the extracellular compartment.
-In a series of elegantly designed experiments in the 1980s and 1990s, C. Nicholson and colleagues from New York University explored the microenvironment of the extracellular space using ion-selective micropipettes and ionophoretic point sources.
-Using these techniques Nicholson showed that solute and water movement through the brain parenchyma slows as the extracellular volume fraction decreases and becomes more tortuous.
+In a series of elegantly designed experiments in the 1980s and 1990s, researchers from New York University explored the microenvironment of the extracellular space using ion-selective micropipettes and ionophoretic point sources.
+They showed that solute and water movement through the brain parenchyma slows as the extracellular volume fraction decreases and becomes more tortuous.

-As an alternative explanation to diffusion, Cserr and colleagues proposed that convective bulk flow of interstitial fluid from the brain parenchyma to the CSF was responsible for efficient waste clearance.

-Progress in the field of CSF dynamics
+Paravascular channels

+The continuity between the brain interstitial fluid and CSF was confirmed in 1981 by evidence that interstitial solutes in the brain exchange with CSF via a bulk flow mechanism, rather than by diffusion.

-Experiments conducted at the University of Maryland in the 1980s by Patricia Grady and colleagues postulated the existence of solute exchange between the interstitial fluid of the brain parenchyma and the CSF via paravascular spaces.
-In 1985, Grady and colleagues suggested that cerebrospinal fluid and interstitial fluid exchange along specific anatomical pathways within the brain, with CSF moving into the brain along the outside of blood vessels.
-Grady's group suggested that these 'paravascular channels' were functionally analogous to peripheral lymph vessels, facilitating the clearance of interstitial wastes from the brain.
-However, other laboratories at the time did not observe such widespread paravascular CSF–ISF exchange.
+Studies in 1985 indicated that cerebrospinal fluid and interstitial fluid may flow along specific anatomical pathways within the brain, with CSF moving into the brain along the outside of blood vessels; such 'paravascular channels' were possibly analogous to peripheral lymph vessels, facilitating the clearance of interstitial wastes from the brain.
+However, other studies did not observe such widespread paravascular CSF–ISF exchange.

-The continuity between the brain interstitial fluid and the CSF was confirmed by H. Cserr and colleagues from Brown University and King's College London.
-The same group postulated that interstitial solutes in the brain parenchyma exchange with CSF via a bulk flow mechanism, rather than diffusion.
-However other work from this same laboratory indicated that the exchange of CSF with interstitial fluid was inconsistent and minor, contradicting the findings of Grady and colleagues.